CanNuhlar/Imgur-to-0Imgur-Chrome-Browser-Extension/README.md

 # Imgur to 0Imgur Redirector For Chrome Browser

-This is an extension that allows you to brows imgur from countries and ISPs where imgur blocked.
-Also works for embedded imgur links on all pages.
+This is an extension that allows you to browse imgur from countries and ISPs where imgur is blocked.
+Also works for embedded imgur image links on all pages.

 ## Installation